artlantis/MagentoTutorial/Tutorial - Intro & First Extension/README.md

 ### Use the new model and data access in the controller

-Add the following method to your Controller
+Add the following methods to your controller:

 <!-- language: lang-php -->